Stacked Intelligent Metasurface-Enhanced Wideband Multiuser MIMO OFDM-IM Communications

 \subsection{Simulation Configurations}

 ~~~The system operates at a center frequency $f_0 \!=\!
 28$ GHz over a bandwidth $B_w \!=\!
 60$ MHz, and the number of subcarriers is set as $N_c \!=\!
 16$.
 The BS is mounted at a height of $10$ m, while the $K$ single-antenna UEs are placed $250$ m away on a line-of-sight street, spaced $30$ m apart.
 Following 3GPP TR 38.901 guidelines for mmWave outdoor micro-cells~\cite{3GPP}, we set $P_k\!=\!10$ dominant taps with delays.
-The length of CP is set to $N_{cp}\!=\!8$ samples (200 ns) for ensuring that $N_{cp}$ is greater than the maximum delay $\tau_{p-\rm{max}}$, thus mitigating inter symbol interference.
+The CP length is $N_{cp}$ = 8 samples, where $T_s = 1/B_w$ denotes the sampling interval.
+The condition $N_{cp} T_s$ is greater than the maximum delay $\tau_{p,\max}$, thereby mitigating inter symbol interference.
 The thickness of SIM is set as $D_m\!=\!0.05$ m, and the spacing between the layers is set as $d_m \!=\!
 D_m/L$.
 The parameters of SIM are configured with $S \!=\!
 K\!=\!4$, $M \!=\!
 100$, $L\!=\!
 7$, $r_{m}= c/(2 f_0)$, and $S_{m}\!=\! c^2/(2f_0)^2$.
-The transmit power $P_t$ is set to 10~dBm and the antenna gains of the BS and UEs are set to $3$ dBi and $0$~dBi, respectively.
+The transmit power $P_t$ is set to 10~dBm and the antenna gains of the BS and UEs are set to $5$ dBi and $0$~dBi, respectively.
 The noise power spectral density is -174~dBm/Hz.
-The BS power allocation matrix $\mathbf p$ is optimized based on the iterative water-filling algorithm~\cite{Wideband-SIM2}.
-For active subcarrier index selection, $L_b \!=\!
+The BS power allocation matrix $\mathbf p$ is optimized based on the iterative water-filling algorithm~\cite{Wideband-SIM2}. {{For active subcarrier index selection, $L_b \!=\!
 4$, $N \!=\!
 4$, and $V \!=\!
-2$ are firstly configured in Table~\ref{selection}, where $q_1 \!=\!
-2$ bits is used to determine the indices of the two active subcarriers out of four subcarriers.
+2$ are firstly configured in TABLE~\ref{selection}, where $q_1 \!=\!
+2$ bits is used to determine the indices of the two active subcarriers out of four subcarriers.}}

-UPGD-Net implements the double-unfold grid of Fig.~\ref{UPGD}: each column corresponds to one projected-gradient $\boldsymbol\theta$-update block.
-The step-size schedules $\{\eta^{(t)}\}_{t=0}^{T-1}$ constitute the only trainable parameters with $T\!=\!30$ unfolded stages.
-The learning database comprises 5,000 pairs of independently loss function matrices $\mathcal{H}$ for different bitstream data, while an 80\%:20\% split is used for training and validation.
-Offline optimization relies on the Adam algorithm with a learning rate of $1\times 10^{-3}$, a batch size of 64, and 120 training epochs.
+UPGD-Net implements the physical-algorithmic unrolling in Fig.~\ref{UPGD}: each column corresponds to one projected-gradient $\boldsymbol\theta$-update block.
+The step-size schedules $\{\eta^{(t)}\}_{t=0}^{T-1}$ constitute the only trainable parameters with $T\!=\!30$ unfolded stages. {{The learning database comprises 5,000 pairs of independently input tuples $\mathcal{H}$ for different bitstream data, while an 80\%:20\% split is used for training and validation.}} Offline optimization relies on the Adam algorithm with a learning rate of $1\times 10^{-3}$, a batch size of 64, and 120 training epochs.